DavisPL-Teaching/119/lecture4/README.md

         More topics will be added after next week!

-    + Please ask questions at the OH and discussion section and on Piazza!
+    + Please ask questions at the OHs and discussion section and on Piazza!

 - I have to leave class right at 4pm today - I will end class 5 minutes early (3:55) in case there are questions after class.

 Plan for today:

+- Study guide

+- Poll

 - Motivation: scaling your application

 - Key definitions: parallel, concurrent, and distributed computing

-- Parallel thinking and Amdahl's Law
+Questions?